Albania

 While the oil is heating, take small portions of dough (about the size of a golf ball) and shape them into flat rounds or small balls.
 You can use floured hands to prevent sticking.

-Fry the Petulla:
+Fry the Petulla

 Carefully place a few pieces of dough into the hot oil, being careful not to overcrowd the pan.
 Fry them until they are golden brown on all sides, turning occasionally to ensure even cooking.
 This usually takes about 2-3 minutes per side.